Data encryption in Azure Cosmos DB

 Encryption at rest is a phrase that commonly refers to the encryption of data on nonvolatile storage devices, such as solid state drives (SSDs) and hard disk drives (HDDs).
 Cosmos DB stores its primary databases on SSDs.
 Its media attachments and backups are stored in Azure Blob storage, which is generally backed up by HDDs.
 With the release of encryption at rest for Cosmos DB, all your databases, media attachments, and backups are encrypted.
 Your data is now encrypted in transit (over the network) and at rest (nonvolatile storage), giving you end-to-end encryption.

-As a PaaS service, Cosmos DB is very easy to use.
-Because all user data stored in Cosmos DB is encrypted at rest and in transport, you don't have to take any action.
+As a PaaS service, Azure Cosmos DB is very easy to use.
+Because all user data stored in Azure Cosmos DB is encrypted at rest and in transport, you don't have to take any action.
 Another way to put this is that encryption at rest is "on" by default.
 There are no controls to turn it off or on.
 Azure Cosmos DB uses AES-256 encryption on all regions where the account is running.
 We provide this feature while we continue to meet our availability and performance SLAs.
 Data stored in your Azure Cosmos account is automatically and seamlessly encrypted with keys managed by Microsoft (service-managed keys).
 Optionally, you can choose to add a second layer of encryption with your own keys as described in the customer-managed keys article.

 Encryption at rest is implemented by using a number of security technologies, including secure key storage systems, encrypted networks, and cryptographic APIs.
 Systems that decrypt and process data have to communicate with systems that manage keys.
 The diagram shows how storage of encrypted data and the management of keys is separated.